dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-mma.md

 ---
 templateKey: blog-post
-title: 'MMA '
+title: "MMA "
 order: 7
 date: 2021-03-24T20:36:49.923Z
-description: >-
-  Join Coach Rocco for our Adult Intro to MMA Class or Kids MMA program and learn from the Champ!
+description: Join Coach Rocco for our Adult Intro to MMA Class or Kids MMA program and learn from the Champ!
 thumbnail: /img/dsc09063.jpg
 home: true
 tags: